quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC.
 QUIC packets from the server are sent in the clear until the final transition to 1-RTT keys.

-The client transitions from cleartest (@A) to 0-RTT keys (@B) when sending 0-RTT data, and subsequently to to 1-RTT keys (@C) for its second flight of TLS handshake messages.
+The client transitions from cleartest (@C) to 0-RTT keys (@0) when sending 0-RTT data, and subsequently to to 1-RTT keys (@1) for its second flight of TLS handshake messages.
 This creates the potential for unprotected packets to be received by a server in close proximity to packets that are protected with 1-RTT keys.

-More information on this key transition is included in {{cleartext-hs}}.
+More information on key transitions is included in {{cleartext-hs}}.

 ## Interface to TLS